abbasikov/task-be/README.md

 CLOUDINARY_URL=
 ```
 You can get the Cloudinary URL from the Cloudinary Dashboard.
-A test URL can be provided on asking.
+The test values CLOUDINARY_UR and DB_URI can be provided on asking.
 ### Running the Server
 Run the server by:
 ```